aosabook/500lines/functionalDB/chapter.md

 **Attributes**

-Each attribute consists of its name, value, and the timestamps of its most recent and its previous update.
+Each attribute consists of its name, value, and the timestamps of both its most recent and previous update.
 In addition to these fields, each attribute has two fields that describe its *type* and *cardinality*.

 In the case that an attribute is used to represent a relationship to another entity, its *type* will be *:db/ref* and its value will be the id of the related entity.
-This simple type system also acts an extension point, as users are free to define their own types and leverage them to provide additional semantics for their data.
+This simple type system also acts as an extension point.
+Users are free to define their own types and leverage them to provide additional semantics for their data.

 An attribute's *cardinality* specifies whether the attribute represents a single value or a set of values.
 We use this field to determine the set of operations that are permitted on this attribute.